 Gippsland Boating Coastal Action Plan 2013

-The 2013 Gippsland Boating Coastal Action Plan is an important strategic document for management of East Gippsland's waterways.
-The CAP can be accessed from the Boating CAP page.
+The 2013 Gippsland Boating Coastal Action Plan is an important strategic document for management of East Gippsland’s waterways.
+Download the boating CAP here - GCB-Boating CAP 2013

 Acknowledgement of Country and Indigenous Australians